-- Students who took the intermediate accounting courses before Fall 2011 or at another instituition can take ACC 243 Accounting Research as a stand-alone research class for 2 credit hours.
+- Students who took the intermediate accounting courses at another instituition can take ACC 243 Accounting Research as a stand-alone research class for 2 credit hours.
 This will satisfy the new requirement.
 ACC 243 focuses primarily on the FASB Codification Database.

 - Within the 24 business hours, there must be 2 hours of business communication and 3 hours of business ethics.

 - At Oakton, the business communications requirement can be satisfied by taking MGT 118 Effective Mangement Communications.

 - The ethics requirement can be satisfied by taking either BUS 107 Business Ethics or MGT 276 Corporate Social Responsibility.

 - BUS 107 is rooted in the philosophical background of ethics and MGT 276 is based more in business cases.

 It is highly recommended that CPA-track students submit their transcripts to the Illinois Board of Examiners at least one year before thay plan to sit for the exam.
 The Board will inform students whether previous coursework and degrees will count toward the education requirements.
 Then, when the final courses are completed, students can submit the final transcripts and sit for the exam.
 The early application will help students avoid any last-minute surprises in the credentialing process.

 To submit an application, go to www.ilboe.org.
 Once the application is submitted, the candidate has 3 years to complete their education on that application.
 After 3 years, the candidate would need to pay for the credentialing fee again.
 This is $200 for students with domestic credentials and $225 for students with some foreign credentials.